Septima Poinsette Clark: The spread of Citizenship Schools

 Clark is most famous for establishing "Citizenship Schools" teaching reading to adults throughout the Deep South, in hopes of carrying on a tradition.
 The creation of citizenship schools developed from Septima Clark's teaching of adult literacy courses throughout the interwar years.
 While the project served to increase literacy, it also served as a means to empower Black communities.
 Her teaching approach was very specific in making sure her students felt invested in what they were learning.
 She connected the politics of the movement to the personal experiences and needs of the people.
 In this way, Clark's strategy aligned with Paulo Freire's critical pedagogy.

 She was not only teaching literacy, but also citizenship rights.
-Clark's goals for the schools were to provide self-pride, cultural-pride, literacy, and a sense of one's citizenship rights.
-She was recruiting the rural communities to get involved with the movement.
-Citizenship schools were frequently taught in the back room of a shop so as to elude the violence of racist whites.
+Clark's goals for the schools were to instill both personal and cultural pride, literacy, and a sense of one's citizenship rights.
+She recruited the rural communities to get involved with the movement.
+Citizenship schools were frequently taught in the back rooms of shop so as to elude the violence of racist whites.

 The teachers of citizenship schools were often people who had learned to read as adults as well, as one of the primary goals of the citizenship schools was to develop more local leaders for people's movements.
 Teaching people how to read helped countless Black Southerners push for the right to vote, but beyond that, it also developed leaders across the country who would help push the civil rights movement long after 1964.
 The citizenship schools are just one example of the empowerment strategy for developing leaders that was core to the civil rights movement in the South The citizenship schools are also seen as a form of support to Martin Luther King Jr. in the nonviolent Civil Rights Movement.